Skip to content

 Commit Message Format

-The AI generates messages following conventional commit conventions:
+The AI generates messages following conventional commit conventions for both commit types:

 Structure